alan-turing-institute/FootballTournamentPrediction/README.md

 <img align="right" width="150" height="150" src="plots/AIrgentina_hex.png">

-Predicting results for the **FIFA Men's 2022 World Cup** and **FIFA Women's 2023 World Cup**.
+Predicting results for the men's and women's international football tournaments, such as World Cups and European Championships.

 Matches are predicted using a framework based on the team-level model in [AIrsenal](https://github.com/alan-turing-institute/AIrsenal), a Python library for using Machine learning to pick a Fantasy Premier League team, which in turn uses [bpl](https://github.com/anguswilliams91/bpl-next) which is a [numpyro](https://num.pyro.ai/en/) implementation of our model.

-This model is trained on international mens football results obtained from https://github.com/martj42/international_results and https://github.com/martj42/womens-international-results.
+This model is trained on international football results obtained from https://github.com/martj42/international_results and https://github.com/martj42/womens-international-results.

 The original model is a version of [Dixon and Coles](https://rss.onlinelibrary.wiley.com/doi/10.1111/1467-9876.00065).

-## In the media
+## In the media (2022 World Cup)

 There is some background information and description of the results [here](https://www.turing.ac.uk/blog/can-our-algorithm-predict-winner-2022-football-world-cup).